Association of Cedarbrook Camps

 Cabin Fun – Being prepared, rain or shine – 22 days

-The learner will plan a week’s worth of cabin time, having variety of ideas, allowing for weather changes, and allowing for camper input and decision making.
+The learner will plan a week’s worth of cabin time, will develop a variety of ideas while allowing for weather changes and camper input and decision making.

 Campfire Messages – Research, preparation and delivery – 27 days